 Top 5 Must-do (Modern) Activities In Beijing

-If you are travelling to China then spending some time in Beijing will probably be on your list.
-Beijing is famous for its rich history but there is also a modern side to the city that you shouldn’t miss.
-You can find interesting architecture, cutting-edge technology, and a vibrant arts and nightlife scene, the modern side of Beijing is just as amazing as its ancient past.
+Beijing is famous for its rich history, but there is also a modern side to the city that you shouldn’t miss.
+You can find interesting architecture, cutting-edge technology, and a vibrant arts and nightlife scene; the modern side of Beijing is just as amazing as its ancient past.

-Beijing is my favourite city in China, it seamlessly blends old and new.
-There is so much to do here you won’t get bored; I would recommend spending at least 3 days here, but ideally much longer if you can.
+Beijing is my favourite city in China; it seamlessly blends old and new.
+There is so much to do here, you won’t get bored.
+I would recommend spending at least 3 days here, but ideally much longer if you can.

 Here are the top 5 must-do activities if you want to explore Beijing’s modern side.
-To check out my favourite ancient wonders then read THIS POST instead.

 1. Marvel at Beijing’s futuristic architecture

 Beijing’s Central Business District (CBD) is the best place to get a taste of some of the futuristic buildings the city has to offer.
-Skyscrapers like the iconic CCTV Headquarters (nicknamed the "Big Pants") and the tallest building in the city the China Zun (CITIC) tower dominate the skyline.
+Skyscrapers like the iconic CCTV Headquarters (nicknamed the "Big Pants") and the tallest building in the city, the China Zun (CITIC) tower, dominate the skyline.
 There are also some incredible buildings sporadically placed around the city.

 If you are interested in modern architecture then look out for: